Twins beat White Sox 5-3, open 5-game AL Central lead

 José Abreu’s sacrifice fly in the first and James McCann’s homer in the second gave Chicago a 2-0 lead, but the Twins tied the score in the bottom half on Jorge Polanco’s sacrifice fly and Nelson Cruz’s RBI single.

-After Garver put the Twins ahead for good, Luis Arrarez hit a single off the end of his bat that curved past third baseman Yoán Moncada for a two-run single in the sixth.
+After Garver put the Twins ahead for good, Luis Arraez hit a cue shot off the end of his bat that curved past third baseman Yoán Moncada for a two-run single in the sixth.
+Moncada appeared to be in position to make a play before the ball spun to his left and into the outfield.

+“When he hit that ball, I don’t think anybody realized it was going to do that, us included,” Baldelli said.
+“It was just a very unusual ball off the bat.”

 TRAINER’S ROOM